-- 1. To calculate the value of volunteer services, use the federal minimum wage (see the Wage and Hour Division of the US Department of Labor http://www.wagehour.dol.gov).
-If the volunteer is professionally skilled in the service provided (such as a supplier donating construction materials services or an electrician providing pro bono work), use the wage rate the individual is normally paid for the service. - 2.
-The value of all professionally skilled services used as In-kind Contributions must be documented in writing by the volunteer.
+- 3. The value of all professionally skilled services used as In-kind Contributions must be documented in writing by the volunteer.
 The value of donated goods and property must also be documented.
-Records of such documentation must be available upon request. - 3.
-The value of donated property will be accepted as a contribution to the required match, with the following conditions: - a) The donated property must be the Historic Property or archaeological site that is the subject of the project for which grant funds are requested. - b) Donation of the property must take place during the Grant Period (July 1, 2019 June 30, 2020). - c) Only the value of the historic building and its footprint or the portion of the property occupied by the archaeological site is eligible for contribution to the required match.
-This value must be based on a complete appraisal prepared by a Florida State Certified General Real Estate Appraiser. - d) Legal fees and other costs associated with the donation are not eligible match contributions.
+Records of such documentation must be available upon request. - 4.
+The value of donated property will be accepted as a contribution to the required match, with the following conditions: - a) The donated property must be the Historic Property or archaeological site that is the subject of the project for which grant funds are requested. - b) Donation of the property must take place during the 1-year Grant Period beginning on July 1 of the year of appropriation. - c) Only the value of the historic building and its footprint or the portion of the property occupied by the archaeological site is eligible for contribution to the required match.
+This value must be based on a complete appraisal prepared by a Florida State Certified General Real Estate Appraiser. - d) Legal fees, taxes and other costs associated with the donation are not eligible match contributions.